 Truck Driver Fatigue Information

-However, a truck drivers job is to cover as much ground as possible.
+A truck driver’s job is to cover as much ground as possible.
 For many trucking companies, the more ground a driver covers, the more they get paid.
 Because of this, many in the industry overlook the law, causing truck driver fatigue that can lead to serious accidents.

 For more information on the legal rights which may be available to truck accident victims, complete the Free Case Evaluation on this page.